Qorvo/QGateway/Documents/Guides/user_manual_ot_qpg7015M.md

 ### Hardware

-The QPG7015M Development Kit contains a Raspberry Pi 4 (RPi), a QPG7015M module and an SD card with the necessary drivers.
+The QPG7015M Gateway contains a Raspberry Pi 4 (RPi), a QPG7015M module and an SD card with the necessary drivers.

 ### Software